-The check is a mandatory requirement for anyone who works with children or vulnerable members of the community, in either a paid or voluntary role.
-Businesses must not hire anyone who does not have a valid check, unless a specific state based exemption applies or they have lodged an application for a check that is in the process of being assessed.
-If your organisation fails to comply with legislation surrounding working with children or vulnerable people, there may be consequences for both the individual and the organisation, including fines and imprisonment.
+These checks are a mandatory requirement for most positions that work with children or vulnerable members of the community, in either a paid or voluntary capacity.
+Businesses must not hire anyone who does not have a valid check, unless a specific state-based exemption applies or they have lodged an application for a check that is in the process of being assessed.

 A Working with Children and Vulnerable People Check reviews a candidate’s criminal record in all Australian states and territories, as well as checking any findings of workplace misconduct.
 The result of a check is either a clearance to work with children, vulnerable people or groups for a specified period of time, or a bar against working with these groups.